Clemapfel/jluna/docs/manual.md

 Module Base;
 ```

-These proxies are named proxies holding the singleton instance of the correspondingly named module.
-They are initialized by `State::initialize` and are thus globally available.
+These proxies are named proxies, pointing to the instance of the correspondingly named module.
+They are initialized by `State::initialize` and are thus globally available from that point onwards.

-Of course, just as before, we can access any named variable in a module by using `operator[]`:
+We can access any named variable in a module by using `operator[]`, similar to accessing fields of structtypes

 ```cpp
 Module our_core = Main["Base"]["Core"];